Many things can be done on the server-side

 Uses HTTP headers.

-- Caching using HTTP headers on Apache:
+- Caching on Apache

 - How long to cache for?